§ 1 | Scope of application

 § 8 | Liability for material defects

 The authenticity of the auction item is guaranteed, unless the text in the description clearly states otherwise.
-If, contrary to expectations, an item turns out to be counterfeit, the guarantee is limited to the amount of the hammer price plus premium.
+If the buyer deems the auctioned item to be a forgery, he/she must provide corresponding and comprehensibly substantiated proof at his/her own expense and return the auction item in question immediately in the same condition as it was handed over to him/her and unencumbered by third-party claims.
 In case of disagreements that cannot be resolved, the Auctioneer can commission an expert of his choice, whereby the costs will be invoiced to the losing party.
 The above-mentioned guarantee of authenticity does not apply to items in so-called "slabs" (coins in plastic holders from grading institutes).
+If, contrary to expectations, an item turns out to be counterfeit, the guarantee is limited to the amount of the hammer price plus premium.

 Justified complaints regarding the condition of the purchased auction item must be made no later than eight days after receipt of the item in all cases.
 The same applies to transport damage.
 Complaints based on differences of opinion about the condition of a lot will not be accepted.
 Lots that contain more than one item are excluded from any complaint regarding the information on the state of preservation.

 In the case of justified complaints that are presented within the statutory warranty period, we will indemnify the buyer by rescinding the purchase contract.
 The guarantee is limited to the amount of the hammer price plus the premium.
-Otherwise, Münzen Gut-Lynt GmbH assumes no liability for legal or material defects with regard to the goods listed in the description.
+Beyond that, Münzen Gut-Lynt GmbH assumes no liability for legal or material defects with regard to the goods listed in the catalog.
 Claims for damages by the buyer against us are excluded.

-The place of performance for all claims arising from this contractual relationship including any rescissions and returns is our registered office.
+The place of jurisdiction for all claims arising from this contractual relationship including any rescissions and returns is Tönisvorst.

 § 9 | Privacy